edwelker/website/content/posts/high-performance-css-code-design.md

 ### Mingling box model, visual formatting model, and presentational properties

 The CSS specification groups similar properties into sections.
 The Box model is the most famous (because it had previously been the most infamous).
 Everyone is familiar with its margins, paddings, and borders building on widths and heights.
 The Visual formatting model uses the display, position, float, clear, and z-index properties to dictate the layout of the boxes in the document.
-The CSS specification makes no mention of “presentational properties,” but that’s a term I use to include color, background, font, and text properties that style the boxes or their contents.
+The CSS specification makes no mention of "presentational properties,” but that’s a term I use to include color, background, font, and text properties that style the boxes or their contents.

 Separating selectors along these lines allows for greater code reuse.
 The box model properties are the most easily re-used of the three.
 It is not uncommon for a number of boxes on the page to share the same properties, so moving these properties into a new class will allow you to apply these styles in a consistent and efficient manner.
 The visual formatting properties are typically less likely to be reused, therefore separating them from the boxes will allow greater reuse of both the visual formatting and box properties.